 In Maryland, your criminal record may be expunged -- that is, erased or sealed -- under the circumstances described below.
-If your record qualifies for expungement, it will be removed from public inspection.
+If your case qualifies for expungement, it will be removed from public inspection.
 In most cases, you will not have to disclose that you were arrested or convicted of a crime.

 Expungement If You Were Not Convicted of a Crime

-- If you were arrested on or after October 1, 2007, your arrest record will be automatically expunged within 60 days of your release from custody.
+- If you were arrested on or after October 1, 2007, your arrest will be automatically expunged within 60 days of your release from custody.

-- If you were arrested after that date, you must petition the arresting agency to expunge your record.
+- If you were arrested before that date, you must petition the arresting agency to expunge your record.
 You must request expungement within eight years of the date of the incident for which you were arrested.
 (Maryland Code §§ 10-103 – 103.1.)

 You were arrested and charged with a crime, but not convicted.
 You may request that your record be expunged if: